manwestc/manwestc.github.io/_posts/2026-06-02-04-from-synthetic-images-to-hybrid-neural-networks-part-2.md

 First, always split the data before fitting the transformation.
 Data leakage at the representation stage invalidates the evaluation.

 Second, do not rely on order-dependent encodings as primary methods when the original feature order is arbitrary.
-Use them as baselines or teaching tools, but prioritize data-driven spatial encodings such as TINTO, DeepInsight, IGTD, REFINED, Fotomics and ILUSTRE/ILUSTRES.
+Use them as baselines or teaching tools, but prioritize data-driven spatial encodings such as TINTO, DeepInsight, IGTD, REFINED, Fotomics and Clusters.

 Third, compare against strong classical baselines.
 A synthetic image pipeline should not be evaluated only against weak neural models.